-You are a registered Shareholder if you have a share certificate in your name.
-If you are a registered Shareholder, you can either vote by attending and voting your Shares at the Annual Meeting or, if you cannot attend the Annual Meeting in person, by having your Shares voted by proxy.
-If you are unable to attend the Annual Meeting in person, you or your attorney authorized in writing or, where the registered Shareholder is a corporation, a duly authorized officer or attorney of the corporation, must complete, date and sign the proxy form included with the Short Form Notice and deliver it to the Company's transfer agent in accordance with the instructions on the proxy form, online at www.investorvote.com, telephonically by calling 1-866-732-8683, or by mail to Computershare Investor Services Inc., 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1.
-In order to be valid, proxy forms must be received by Computershare Investor Services Inc. by no later than 2 p.m.
-PST on April 26, 2016 or, if the Annual Meeting is adjourned or postponed, at least 48 hours excluding Saturdays, Sundays and holidays before any adjourned or postponed meeting.
-Proxy forms may only be completed and delivered in the manner described above by registered Shareholders.
-Nonregistered Shareholders must follow the instructions on the voting instruction form provided to them by their broker or other intermediary in order to ensure that their Shares are voted.
+If you are a registered Shareholder, you can attend the Annual Meeting and cast your vote in person, or appoint someone else as your proxy to attend and vote your shares for you by completing the proxy form included with the Short Form Notice and delivering it to the Company's transfer agent in accordance with the instructions on the proxy form (online at www.investorvote.com, telephonically by calling 1-866-732-8683, or by mail to Computershare Investor Services Inc., 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1).
+In order to be valid, proxy forms must be received by Computershare Investor Services Inc. by no later than 3 p.m.
+(PST) on May 1, 2018 or, if the Annual Meeting is adjourned or postponed, at least 48 hours excluding Saturdays, Sundays and holidays before any adjourned or postponed meeting.

-Most Shareholders are non-registered Shareholders.
-You are a non-registered Shareholder if your Shares are registered in the name of an intermediary (for example, a bank, a trustee, broker or an investment dealer) or the name of a clearing agency of which the intermediary is a participant.
-If you are a non-registered Shareholder, please return your voting instructions in accordance with the instructions on the voting instruction form included in with the Short Form Notice.
-To be taken into account, your voting instructions must be delivered in accordance with the instructions given to you and received no later than one business day prior to either the proxy deadline of 2 p.m.
-PST on April 26, 2016 or, if the Annual Meeting is adjourned or postponed, at least 48 hours excluding Saturdays, Sundays and holidays before any adjourned or postponed meeting.
+If you are a non-registered Shareholder, please return your voting instructions in accordance with the instructions on the voting instruction form included with the Short Form Notice.
+To be taken into account, your voting instructions must be delivered sufficiently in advance of the proxy deposit deadline to enable your nominee to act on your instructions prior to the deadline.
 If you are a non-registered Shareholder and do not complete and return your voting instruction form in accordance with the directions provided to you, you may lose the right to vote at the Annual Meeting, either in person or by proxy.